-I grew up during the 2000’s, so my first ever exposure to Disney films were the Post-Renaissance era works; a time when Disney tried to move away from their once popular Renaissance era formula that had officially grown tired and stale in “Tarzan” with a string of surreal, experimental films.
-These days I admire the ambition and creativity of films like “Atlantis: The Lost Empire”, “The Emperor’s New Groove”, “Treasure Planet” and “Lilo and Stitch”, more so than later films from the second half of the same decade, but the movies in question were a mixed bag, ranging from solid to good to terrible.
-My favorite of the bunch was always “Brother Bear”; it was the only one to have a real lasting impact on me and it still holds up strongly today.
-Michael Eisner’s frequent attempts at the time to make a “boy’s movie” finally paid off, though not without a few drawbacks.
+I grew up during the 2000’s, so my first ever exposure to Disney films were the movies of the Post-Renaissance era; a time when Disney tried to move away from their once popular Renaissance formula that had officially grown tired and stale in “Tarzan” with a string of surreal, experimental films.
+These days I admire the ambition and creativity of movies like “Atlantis: The Lost Empire”, “The Emperor’s New Groove”, “Treasure Planet” and “Lilo and Stitch”, more so than later films from the second half of the same decade, but the movies in question were a mixed bag, drifting all over the place in terms of quality.
+My favorite of the bunch was always “Brother Bear”; in fact, it was the only one to have a real lasting impact on me and it still holds up strongly today.
+Michael Eisner’s frequent attempts to make a “boy’s movie” at the time finally paid off, though not without a few drawbacks.
 “Brother Bear’s” structure can catch you off guard the first time through.
 The first act is essentially twenty-four minutes of well-done, immersive set-up with the story really beginning on Kenai’s first day as a bear, swapping the human world and the human cast for an animal’s perspective for the rest of the film.
 It also has one of the world’s most obvious plot twists involving Koda’s mom.
-The only reason it isn’t more of a problem in the film is because the movie’s focus is on building Kenai and Koda’s friendship and not waiting for the other shoe to drop on that revelation for the next two acts.
-Really though, a large decider in how much you like this film – even more than your average Disney movie – is how much you like the main characters, Kenai and Koda, since their relationship ultimately forms the emotional core of the film.
+The only reason it isn’t more of a problem in the film is because the movie’s focus is firmly on building up Kenai and Koda’s friendship and not waiting for the other shoe to drop on that revelation for the next two acts.
+Really though, I think a large decider in how much you like this film – even more than your average Disney movie – is how much you like the main characters, Kenai and Koda, since it’s their relationship that ultimately forms the emotional core of the film.
 And I can safely say that I like them.
 I like them a lot.

+Something the film does well is flesh out the respective communities of the human and animal worlds.
+The village Kenai hails from has it’s own customs and traditions that are fascinating from what we see of them.
+The tribe looks to the spirits of their ancestors for guidance – with the shaman woman Tanana acting as a bridge between the living and the dead – and when each member comes of age, they place their handprint alongside that of their ancestors.
+The Natives hunt animals for food, but respect them as fellow creatures nonetheless (in fact, Kenai’s lack of respect for the wildlife is part of the reason why he’s transformed).
+The animals in the “Brother Bear” universe tend to be as extroverted and opinionated as Koda, and the bears the cub is familiar with at the Salmon run, like Tug, have a robust sort of charisma to them.
 McKenzie moose, Rutt and Tuke, are really too good for this world at times.
-They strike a nice balance between being affable and being self-involved, living in their little own world for most of the movie and being largely uninterested in the main plot, and while this attitude can be annoying for some, I love it, especially when they’re bored or taking the piss out of Kenai.
-The Canadian moose also tie into the movie’s main theme of brotherhood and wind up saving Kenai’s ass without really trying at the end.
+They strike a nice balance between being affable and outgoing and being self-involved, living in their own little world for most of the movie and being largely uninterested in the main plot, and while this attitude can be annoying for some, I love it, especially whenever they’re bored or taking the piss out of Kenai.
+The laidback Canadian moose also tie into the movie’s main theme of brotherhood and wind up saving Kenai’s ass at the end without even really trying.
 The older I get, the more I feel bad for Sitka.
-Kenai and Denahi look like they’re teens but they act more like twelve year olds that he has to deal with, and then he dies in the first ten minutes of the movie.
+Kenai and Denahi look like they’re teens but they act more like twelve year olds that he has to keep in line, and then he dies in the first fifteen minutes of the movie.
 I think it’s a nice touch that Sitka manages to influence the entire plot, even after death.
-Despite caring for them deeply, after blood has been spilt Sitka decides to show his bros some tough love and let their pair fight it out for most of the movie so they can both grow from the experience (while keeping tabs on them of course).
+Despite caring for them deeply, after blood has been spilt Sitka decides to show his bros some tough love and let the pair fight it out for most of the movie so they can both grow from the experience (while keeping tabs on them of course).
 It gives this already wise, benevolent character a stern edge and the film another interesting element to pay off at the end.
-Acting as a sort of darker mirror to Kenai and a physical consequence of his actions, middle brother Denahi is also lost for most of the film, struggling to live up to his totem and believing he’s lost both of his brothers to the wilderness, that he’s failed them, causing him to go even more insane than Kenai had for much longer.
+Acting as a sort of darker mirror to Kenai and a physical consequence of his actions, middle brother Denahi is also lost for most of the film.
+Denahi struggles to live up to his totem and believes he’s lost both of his brothers to the wilderness, that he’s failed them, causing him to go even more insane with grief, guilt and rage than Kenai had for much, much longer.
 As a consequence to the movie devoting most of it’s second and third acts to Kenai and Koda, “Brother Bear” threatens to lose Denahi’s plot thread from the first act several times before bringing it home for the climax.
 I actually think Denahi is the least interesting character of the bunch, but to the dude’s credit, he adapts to magical transformations and his brother leaving him to go live with bears a lot better than you would expect him to.

-While the background work in the first act is already impressive, from Kenai’s transformation onwards, “Brother Bear” has a rich, warm, earthy color palette that’s suitably picturesque and quite soothing for a wilderness film.
+The animation in this film is quite luscious.
+While the background work in the first act was already impressive, from Kenai’s transformation onwards, “Brother Bear” has a rich, warm, earthy color palette that’s suitably picturesque and quite soothing for a wilderness film.
 All the shimmering, encompassing artwork of the Aurora Borealis is especially beautiful, including a shot at the end of Sitka and Koda’s mother returning to the Northern lights.
-It’s also around the salmon run scenes that I start to realize how much I like the film’s sense of humor (the animals in the “Brother Bear” universe are all very sociable and opinionated, aren’t they?).
-Phil Collins, Tina Turner, and the Blind Boys Of Alabama provide the songs for the movie, and they’re very effective for the most part; sometimes powerful.
-Collins singing with Kenai and Koda’s inner voices works well for “On My Way” and “Welcome”, but not as much for “No Way Out”, which, for a moment, makes Kenai’s confession feel like a Phil Collins music video.
+It’s also around the salmon run scenes that I start to realize how much I like the film’s sense of humor.
+Phil Collins, Tina Turner, and the Blind Boys Of Alabama provide the rustic songs for the movie, and they’re very effective for the most part; sometimes even powerful.
+Collins singing with Kenai and Koda’s inner voices works well for “On My Way” and “Welcome” and expands on their characters, but not as much for “No Way Out”, which, for a moment, makes Kenai’s confession feel like a Phil Collins music video.
 I think the most distinctive and memorable song is the passionate, ethereal Native chant by the Bulgarian Women’s Choir that accompanies Kenai’s transformation (both of his transformations) and represents hope for change and enlightenment.
 In addition to the songs, Phil Collins and Mark Mancina compose a riveting, percussion-laden score for the film with stirring, woodwind renditions of the songs cropping up from time to time, marking the characters’ progress.
 The strongest number of the lot, “Look Through My Eyes”, is the end credits song, which manages to cap off the film’s message with just the right amount of warmth and sappiness I described liking earlier.